Here's how you can handle 'yes or no' questions effectively, whether it's an easy-going interview or a tough one.

 How to answer the question effectively

-Don’t embark on a long explanation which brings comprehension only at the end.
+Don’t embark on a long explanation that brings comprehension only at the end.
 Do begin with yes, no, or very short phrase—then add qualifications or essential details for understanding.
 That tip is a no-brainer which seems not to have reached the brains of many politicians.
 For example here’s an exchange I heard on Radio New Zealand’s Morning Report.

 In other words, the real message conveyed by the Minister was: I'm uncomfortable admitting I got something wrong but maybe you’re stupid enough for me to get away with confusing you with lots of words.
 A convoluted answer to avoid the point guarantees a loss of credibility.
 All the Minister had to do was begin with, “Yes, I did.
 But I could not deliver because…” etc. The credibility loss in an error is usually outweighed by the credibility gained in admitting it openly.
 We forgive mistakes much more quickly than deception and dodging.